damiant/dust/roadmap.md

 - Show/collapse fav group
 - Notification for gates open
 - Notification for week before (daily) ^these give chance to download data
-- Mark some events as “soon” if < 1hr
 - Search keyboard hint should be "search" instead of "go"

 ## Priority 3